 Should I replace my roof before getting solar?
 Types of roofs

 Short answer, yes.
 Panels require that the roof be structurally sound to handle wind and snow loads.
 Try holding a panel on the ground during a windy day, you will find that it acts like a kite.
-A roofer will tell you that a roof will last about 20-25 years.
+A roofer will tell you that a common shingle roof will last about 20-25 years.
 Panels will last about the same amount of time.
+Roof life expectancy is dependent on the roof type.
+Metal roofs can last up to 50 years.
 It’s great to plan to renew them both at the same time.
 Before getting panels, consider an inspection and the lifetime left on your roof.

 Consider getting new Energy Star Certified appliances